KG-97/autobiography-interactive/README.md

 ### Customizing the narrative

 - Update `data/story.json` with your own profile, timeline, achievements, and skills.
+- Extend `signals` and `toolkit` entries in `data/story.json` to change the ritual tracking and downloadable resources.
 - Modify styles in `styles/main.css` to adjust the visual language.
 - Extend interactions in `scripts/main.js` for new components or data visualizations.